 Latham & Watkins' lawyers advise clients with respect to the full range of over-the-counter (OTC) and exchange-traded derivative products, and, through our Commodities and Derivatives Regulation and Enforcement Practice, provide clients with regulatory advice across key jurisdictions and advise on complex investigations and litigation matters involving derivatives.

-Latham's derivatives practitioners have experience with swap, option and structured-note transactions involving established products, such as interest rates, currencies, commodities, securities and credit.
-In addition, the firm provides counsel with respect to emerging products and structures, such as those relating to weather, longevity and property derivatives.
-Latham's lawyers have extensive experience with the full life cycle of relevant products, from new product development and assessment, to transaction execution and documentation, and on-going legal risk management, including defaults, regulatory-inquiry response, and customer complaints and litigation.
+Latham's derivatives practitioners have experience with swap, option, and structured-note transactions involving established products, such as interest rates, currencies, commodities, securities, and credit.
+In addition, the firm provides counsel with respect to emerging products and structures, such as those relating to weather, longevity, and property derivatives.
+Latham's lawyers have extensive experience with the full life cycle of relevant products.
+From new product development and assessment, to transaction execution and documentation, and on-going legal risk management, including defaults, regulatory-inquiry response, customer complaints, and litigation.

 Latham's global Derivatives Practice team members have practical knowledge of swaps and derivatives across all asset classes.
 The firm's lawyers bring to bear on every transaction the unique perspective of having completed derivatives work for a wide range of clients, including: